Baking comes to the rescue when all else fails.

 I hope you will enjoy this refreshing cake as much as I did.
 It didn’t last long in our fridge.
 It pleased everyone in the family including those who have a resigned sweet tooth.

 I would be thrilled if you bake this cake with your loved ones and enjoy the process the way we did.
-And it will mean the world to me if you leave your feedback, like, and/or share.
+It would mean the world to me if you leave your feedback, like, and/or share.

 Recipe adapted from Sally’s Baking Addiction